WELCOME TO YEAR 4 KINGFISHERS

 P.E AND DANCE DAYS

-P.E. is on Tuesdays.
+P.E. and Dance are on Tuesdays.

 HOME LEARNING DAYS